Definition of Sa’i

 Tradition states that Ibrahim was living with his wife, Sarah P and her slave girl Hajar in Palestine.
 According to Nasir al-Din al-Rabghuzi V, the famous Turkish author of Qisas al-Anbiya (Stories of the Prophets), Hajar was the daughter of the King of Maghreb and a descendant of the Prophet Salih S. After her father was killed by the Egyptian Pharaoh, she was taken into slavery and later given to Sarah.

 As the years passed and as she grew older, Sarah remained childless so she suggested to her husband that she should have a child with her slave girl Hajar.

-Not long thereafter, as a result of their union, Hajar gave birth to a son, Ismail S who was to become the father of the Arabs and the forefather of the Holy Prophet ﷺ.
+Not long thereafter, as a result of their union, Hajar gave birth to a son, Ismail S who was to become the father of the Arabs and the forefather of the blessed Prophet ﷺ.

 Initially, Hajar was reluctant at being left alone in the desert but after she learnt that it was a divine instruction, she became satisfied and put her trust in Allah.
 Ibrahim then recited the following supplication after leaving them in Makkah:

 رَّبَّنَا إِنِّي أَسْكَنتُ مِن ذُرِّيَّتِي بِوَادٍ غَيْرِ ذِي زَرْعٍ عِندَ بَيْتِكَ الْمُحَرَّمِ رَبَّنَا لِيُقِيمُوا الصَّلَاةَ فَاجْعَلْ أَفْئِدَةً مِّنَ النَّاسِ تَهْوِي إِلَيْهِمْ وَارْزُقْهُم مِّنَ الثَّمَرَاتِ لَعَلَّهُمْ يَشْكُرُونَ